gscbravo/inf/README.md

 ```

 Then you can create an admin account using `add_user.py`, which will store the account information
 in `staff.db`.
 You can use this to delete comments.
+Be sure to change app.config['SECRET_KEY'] to
+something more secure.

 ```
 python3 add_user.py